sinskiy/sinskiy.site/README.md

 # How can I access it?

-It is deployed to Vercel on https://www.sinskiy.website/
+It is deployed on Vercel at https://www.sinskiy.website/

 # Can I clone it?